 - PARCC accommodated paper test booklets, if applicable.
 Braille and large print test booklets must be transcribed (Section 5.2.2) and returned (section 4.2.4) in order to be scored. - DC Science accommodated test booklets, if applicable.
-ALL DC Science paper test booklets and accommodated test booklets must be transcribed into TestNav8 (Section 5.2.2) and returned (section 4.2.4) in order to be scored. - PARCC Human Reader scripts - PARCC Tactile graphics
+ALL DC Science paper test booklets and accommodated test booklets must be transcribed into TestNav8 (Section 5.2.2) and returned (section 4.2.4) in order to be scored. - PARCC & DC Science Human Reader scripts - Braille books